 VAT (Value Added Tax) is an indirect tax imposed by a Sovereign government on consumption.
-When a business is liable to collect and pay VAT there are a number of processes it will need to do to prepare for the on-going administration.
+When a business is liable to collect and pay VAT there are many processes it will need to do to prepare for the ongoing administration.
 A VAT registered business is therefore acting on behalf of the government as a collector of taxes.
 The amount paid is usually the difference between the amount of VAT charged (output VAT) and the amount paid (input VAT).

 Understanding the rules

-Before registering for VAT, it is important that you get an idea of the rules; an Accountant can help you with this.
+Before registering for VAT, you must get an idea of the rules; an Accountant can help you with this.
 This is because there are certain types of goods and services which are exempt from VAT and usually there are revenue thresholds on the requirement to register.
-In some countries, there may be exempt activities such as selling books or on healthcare and there may are be restrictions on claiming VAT on personal items which are not for business use.
+In some countries, there may be exempt activities such as selling books or healthcare and there may be restrictions on claiming VAT on personal items which are not for business use.

 Understand your business